(version 1.2 dated 03/24/2020)

 - Cookie ID of our platform’s partners

 Cross Device Linking and Cross App Advertising.
 We may also link multiple devices used by you, always in a pseudonymous way, also in partnership with technologies similar to cookies, that operate in environments that do not support cookies like mobile applications.
+Our linking process could be done using cross-site, cross-browser and cross-platform technologies, that links your activity between different websites, browsers and platforms.
 Please note that we never collect directly data from mobile applications, when we process a mobile advertising ID, such as an Apple Advertising ID (IDFA) or an Android Advertising ID (GAID) we do it on behalf of our partners that authorized us in doing so.

 For opt-out please see paragraph 4 and paragraph 6 below.